DoWFrance/BlackList/README.md

-# DoWFrance
+# DoWFrance Days of War French Community
 www.dowfrance.com

-File :
+File available :
-DoWFrance-Server-Blacklist.txt - List of players banned on our servers
+DoWFrance-Server-Blacklist.txt - List of banned players on our servers